dimitrispaxinos/looker-studio-rest-api-connector/README.md

-# Google Apps Script Custom Connector for Looker Studio
+# Google Apps Script Custom API Connector for Looker Studio

 This repository contains a custom connector script to fetch university data from `universities.hipolabs.com` and visualize it in Looker Studio using Google Apps Script.